RubaishaAslam/Phonetic-Algorithm/README.md

 standards for more details.
 5. You should review the programming standards document for information on commenting, variable naming, documentation of functions, and other issues.
-Submission Details
-• You must submit your code to gradescope using the instructions on ow;.
-• You must name your code Assign2.py.
-• You must follow the format of the output shown in the example below, including prompts.
-Assignment Marking
-• Your code will be marked by an automated tool.
-The testing program assumes that o The code is saved as a file called Assign2.py o You are using a python3 version (recommended python3.9 or higher).
-If you use python2, you will likely lose marks.
-If your code has to be marked manually due to failure to follow these instructions, you will receive a deduction from your final mark.
-• Your code will be evaluated by the Teaching Assistants for the code requirements described above.

 Example Execution
 The following sample run of the program is provided for your reference only.
 It is not a complete example of all possible cases.
 You should design your own test cases to ensure your code is working.
 The